Two Heads Creek is now available to rent, stream or buy.

 Now and again a horror/comedy comes along that is both intelligent and creative, while equally gore-filled and fun.
-These movies are quite rare, many struggling to manage the interface between gore, comedy, and social discussion; never quite balancing all three.
-However, Two Heads Creek is one of those rare gems that shines within the genre.
-Its gloriously dark script, energetic delivery, and sublime performances matched with a nuanced discussion on nationalism.
-Its gore and humour, layered with a cutting dissection, of the walls being built around nations.
-The poisoning effects of nationalist politics, BREXIT and detention centres as right-wing politics is gloriously fed into a mincer.
-Within a screenplay that celebrates the historical interface between horror, comedy and social commentary; borrowing from The League of Gentlemen, Shaun of the Dead and The Hills Have Eyes.
-While also creating its own new and unique style that is bathed in delicious dark comedy.
+These movies are quite rare, many struggling to manage the interface between gore, comedy, and social discussion, never quite balancing all three.
+However, Two Heads Creek is one of those rare gems that shines within the genre, its gloriously dark script, energetic delivery, and sublime performances dovetailed with a nuanced discussion on nationalism.
+Here its gore and humour are layered with a cutting dissection of nationalist politics, BREXIT and detention centres as right-wing politics is gloriously fed into a giant mincer.
+The screenplay joyously reflects the humour of The League of Gentlemen, Shaun of the Dead and the horror of The Hills Have Eyes while creating its own new and unique style that is bathed in delicious dark comedy.

 After the death of their British/Polish mother, who ran a butcher’s shop in the heartlands of BREXIT Britain.
 Norman (Jordan Waller) and his thespian sister Annabelle (Kathryn Wilder) are looking to their future.
-The insecure and delicate Norman stepping back into the butcher’s shop, his sausage-making skills decidedly ropey.
+Here the insecure and delicate Norman steps back into the butcher’s shop, his sausage-making skills decidedly ropey.
 While in contrast, his confident sister Annabelle itches to sell the business and continue with her acting career; her latest role, a laxative commercial with global reach.
-But, as Norman holds the wake of his mother amidst a disaster zone of meaty morsels, a strange phone call catches him off guard.
-A reverse charge call from Australia, where a mysterious woman asks after his mother before quickly hanging up.
+But, as Norman holds the wake of his mother amidst a disaster zone of meaty morsels, a strange phone call catches him off guard, a reverse charge call from Australia, where a mysterious woman asks after his mother before quickly hanging up.

-Every aspect of the crazy, ingenious and wild ride that ensues is beautifully crafted.
-From the soundtrack through to the mayhem of the small dusty town and its inhabitants.
-With director Jesse O’Brien keeping proceedings both fast and energetic.
-While at the same time allowing time for each character to find their place amidst the blood-soaked weatherboards of the outback town.
-Meanwhile, performances sing with originality, borrowing from the manic energy of Two Thousand Maniacs and The Texas Chainsaw Massacre.
-But it’s the screenplay that elevates Two Heads Creek above and beyond the realms of your standard gory comedy horror.
-The luscious use of decidedly dark comedy interfacing with current social fears in a glorious horror mash-up.
-The result of which is a blood-drenched comedy that munches its way into your heart.
-While at the same time stuffing xenophobia and nationalism into an industrial grinder.
+Every aspect of the crazy, ingenious and wild ride that ensues is beautifully crafted, from the soundtrack through to the mayhem of the small dusty town and its inhabitants.
+Here director Jesse O’Brien keeps proceedings fast and energetic, while equally allowing time for each character to find their place amidst the blood-soaked weatherboards.
+But it’s the screenplay that elevates Two Heads Creek above and beyond the realms of your standard comedy horror.
+Here Waller expertly weaves dark comedy with current social fears in a glorious mash-up as he stuffs xenophobia and nationalism into an industrial-sized grinder.

-We caught up with Two Head Creeks writer and star Jordan Waller for an informal chat about horror, comedy and gore at the heart of Two Heads Creek, our conversation veering from dodgy sausages to nationalism.
+I recently caught up with Jordan Waller for an informal chat about the horror, comedy and gore at the heart of Two Heads Creek, our conversation veering from dodgy sausages to nationalism.